-A. GTS Rule Part 1
+Α. GTS Rule Part 1

-Over the last several years, the Pipeline and Hazardous Materials Safety Administration ("PHMSA") has worked on certain amendments to 49 C.F.R.
+Over the last several years, the Pipeline and Hazardous Materials Safety Administration 9 10 ("PHMSA") has worked on certain amendments to 49 C.F.R.
 Parts 191, 192, Pipeline Safety: Safety of Gas Transmission and Gathering Pipelines ("GTGS Rulemaking").
-On October 1, 2019,1 PHMSA issued the first final rule of the overall GTGS Rulemaking, the Pipeline Safety: Safety of Gas Transmission Pipelines: Maximum Allowable Operating Pressure ("MAOP") Reconfirmation, Expansion of Assessment Requirements, and Other Related Amendments ("Gas Transmission Safety ("GTS") Rule Part 1" or "Part 1") with an effective date of July 1, 2020.
-Compliance with Part 1 is a time-sensitive issue because by July 2028, Applicants are required by the new rule to complete at least 50% of certain integrity enhancements to pipelines.

-These improvements are substantial and require significant preparation and expense that flowchart, attached as Exhibit 1, to support in determining incrementality among Applicants existing pipeline safety and integrity programs.
+On October 1, 12 2019,1 PHMSA issued the first final rule of the overall GTGS Rulemaking, the Pipeline Safety: Safety of Gas Transmission Pipelines: Maximum Allowable Operating Pressure ("MAOP") 13 14 Reconfirmation, Expansion of Assessment Requirements, and Other Related Amendments ("Gas 15 Transmission Safety ("GTS") Rule Part 1" or "Part 1") with an effective date of July 1, 2020.
+Compliance with Part 1 is a time-sensitive issue because by July 2028, Applicants are 16 required by the new rule to complete at least 50% of certain integrity enhancements to pipelines.
+17 18 These improvements are substantial and require significant preparation and expense that Applicants already commenced.
+As part of planning efforts, Applicants have developed the 19 flowchart, attached as Exhibit 1, to support in determining incrementality among Applicants 20 existing pipeline safety and integrity programs.